 Preparation

-1. In a saucepan, heat the milk a little and add the butter to it so that it melts.
+1. In a saucepan, heat the milk a little and add the butter to melt it.

-2. Let it cool down and then add the yeast.
+2. Allow to cool, then add the yeast.
 Stir until dissolved.

-3. Crush the saffron with a mortar to release its aroma and add it to the liquid until it dissolves (in the absence of a mortar, do it with a food processor ).
+3. Crush the saffron with a mortar to release its aroma and add it to the liquid until it dissolves (if you don't have a mortar, use a chopper ).

-5. Add the flour and knead until it no longer sticks to the bowl or table, depending on whether you are kneading by hand or machine.
+5. Add the flour and knead until it no longer sticks to the bowl or the table, depending on whether you are kneading by hand or in a machine.

-6. Knead for about ten minutes until you get a soft, soft dough (make sure you don't add too much flour or else the buns will be very dry).
+6. Knead for about ten minutes until you have a soft, smooth dough (make sure not to add too much flour or else the buns will be very dry).

-7. Let the dough rest in a bowl, covered by a damp cloth, for about 45 minutes.
+7. Let the dough rest in a bowl, covered with a damp cloth for about 45 minutes.

-8. Once it has rested, throw it on a floured table and work it a little before dividing it into twelve pieces .
-Roll each piece to create a kind of 12-inch sausages and form the buns in the shape of an "S", turning one end towards the center and then repeating the operation in the opposite direction with the other half of the strip.
+8. Once it has rested, turn it out onto a floured board and knead it a little before dividing it into twelve pieces .
+Roll each piece into a 30cm sausage-like shape and form the “S” shaped buns by twisting one end towards the centre and then repeating the operation in the opposite direction with the other half of the strip.

-9. Put them on the greased non-stick baking tray and let the dough rest again for another 45 minutes.
+9. Place them on the greased non-stick baking tray and let the dough rest again for another 45 minutes.

 11. Carefully brush the buns with lightly beaten egg.
-You can use the mini Le Creuset pastry brush and put a raisin in the center of each end of the buns.
+You can use the Le Creuset mini pastry brush to place a raisin in the centre of each end of the buns.

-12. Bake in the center of the oven for 7-10 minutes, until golden.
+12. Bake in the centre of the oven for 7-10 minutes, until golden.

 Leave a comment